To opt out of AFSCME 2620 California dues:

 - Provide a copy to your employer’s payroll officer and keep a copy for your files.

-AFSCME Local 2620 is the designated union for California state employees who serve as health and social services professionals throughout the state.
+AFSCME Local 2620 is the designated union for over 5,000 California state employees who serve as health and social services professionals throughout the state.

 For years, public employees in California have been forced to pay union dues as a condition of employment, allowing unions to take their members for granted.
 However, the U.S. Supreme Court recently ruled that public employees can no longer be required to financially support a labor union against their will.
 (Janus v.
 AFSCME, 2018).